Building a Better Future

 Why is Build Well important to health and wellbeing?

-The built environment is unique in that it can influence our eating habits, activity levels, finances, mental wellbeing, and much more.
-Gaining a better understanding of how our physical environment affects facets in our lives can enable healthier choices and enhance our quality of life, and help us better understand how to advocate community-level change.
+The built environment influences our eating habits, activity levels, finances, mental wellbeing, physical health, and lifespans.
+Gaining a better understanding of how our environments affect the many facets of our lives can enable healthier choices, enhance our quality of life, and help us better understand how to advocate community-level change.

-- Build Well, through the direction of Jill Eckardt, has partnered with Recycle2Support to keep unwanted clothing and household items made from textiles out of our landfill.
+- Build Well has partnered with Recycle2Support to keep unwanted clothing and household items made from textiles out of our landfill.
 Three bins have been placed on the TWU Denton campus near residence halls to allow residents to dispose of their items in a safe and more sustainable way.
 In exchange, Recycle2Support provides funding back to TWU based on pounds of donated material.

 - TWU Facilities Management partners with the City of Denton to provide single-stream recycling to buildings on the Denton campus.
 Through this program, recyclables (paper, glass, metal) are collected twice weekly and taken to the Pratt Industries materials recycling facility in Denton.